Already know what you’re looking for?

 Building Consensus

-Building consensus in a co-operative business can be important for its sustainability, especially in the early development.
-Encouraging people to participate in a co-operative’s decision making process is a good method of building engagement and buy-in.
-Often, facilitated meetings are the default method of getting information and input from a group.
+Building consensus in a co-operative business can be important for its sustainability, especially in early development.
+Encouraging people to participate in a co-operative’s decision-making process is a good way to build engagement and buy-in.
+Facilitated meetings are often the default method of getting information and input from a group.
 But exploring other methods, such as a dotmocracy exercise, may be more engaging and fun for participants.

 Naming a co-operative – Dotmocracy exercise